PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 04/08/2021: Implemented export of VTK binary files using WriteVTK.
 - 02/20/2021: Implemented extrusion of triangular meshes into tetrahedra.
 - 02/07/2021: Tests clean with Julia 1.6 release candidate.
 - 12/07/2020: Export of meshes in the .mesh format with the labels enabled.